To brew delicious, hand-crafted beverages

 Phase Two: Open a taproom for samples and pints of beer.
 Eventually add soda, cider, coffee, tea, and more to our product line.
-Sell merchandise and hand-crafted items by local artists.
+Sell merchandise, snacks, and hand-crafted items by local artists.

 As a community space, Agape Brewing Community will host fun and welcoming events, such as board game nights, musical performances, and comedy nights.
 We will strive to be open and accessible to all people, and to provide support and encouragement to local musicans, artisans, and entertainers.
 In addition, Agape will donate all profits back to the larger community.
 At Agape, you can have a great time AND support a good cause.
 Our space will also be available for fundraisers, meetings, and events for local nonprofits, and to rent for private functions, such as weddings and birthday parties.